ยท 5 min read ยท AYCalculator Team

 The Bottom Line

 Calculating interest starts with principal, rate, and time, but the exact formula depends on whether interest is simple, compound, or accrued daily.
-For growth problems, use the Compound Interest Calculator.
+For savings and investments, use the compound interest formula with the correct compounding frequency.
+For short loans, simple interest often gives a fast estimate.

 How to Calculate: Step-by-Step Guide